- How to get the perfect grind? I go manual. Here’s the bigger Porlex grinder at Amazon.

 Part of having that set up is having a manual grinder for those times you don’t have the luxury of pressing a button for ground coffee.
 If you were to ask me, The Porlex Coffee Grinder is the only manual grinder worth getting.

 Updating your pantry?
 Here are my picks for the best shelf liner.

-- Barista Hustle – What to do with old coffee beans
+- Reddit – What to do with old coffee beans

 - Coffee Forums UK – Can you make decent coffee with a good grinder and cheap espresso machine?